 King Price cybersure covers your business’ liability and property losses that happen when info that should be private becomes, well, not so private.
 It also covers your business’ liability for data breaches in which your customers’ info (like their credit card numbers) is exposed or stolen by a hacker.

 Data is 1 of the most important assets in an organisation.
-Businesses are increasingly dependent on technology to operate but with this comes a threat of cybercrime, which can cause serious reputational and financial harm.
+Businesses are increasingly dependent on technology to operate… But with this comes the threat of cybercrime, which can cause serious reputational and financial harm.
 It’s become non-negotiable for businesses to get specialised, comprehensive cyber insurance.

 Cybercrime is any form of criminal activity that uses computers and the Internet.
 Basically, it’s when a computer network or device is used to commit fraud and identity theft.
-It’s also referred to as computer crime, electronic crime, e-crime, netcrime and hi-tech crime, and Wikipedia includes ‘computer as target’ and ‘computer as tool’ in its definition.
+It’s also referred to as computer crime, electronic crime, e-crime, netcrime and hi-tech crime.
+Wikipedia includes ‘computer as a target’ and ‘computer as a tool’ in its definition.

 No. General liability and property policies cover risks that damage physical assets.
 The losses covered by conventional property policies don’t include intangible assets or losses caused by viruses and hackers.
 A standard ‘crime’ policy generally covers money, securities and tangible property but not third party property like customer data.

 Technology errors and omissions (tech E&O) insurance specifically protects providers of technology products and services, such as computer software and hardware manufacturers, website designers, and companies that store corporate data off-site.
 Cybersure protects businesses against loss of revenue and data following a cybercrime.